rwxrob/fluff/README.md

 ```
 fluff init - create a starter fluff.yaml file
+fluff lint - check the fluff.yaml file for syntax and more
 fluff up   - start a local cloud, apply fluff.yaml if found
 fluff down - stop local cloud VMs and save their state
-fluff out  - destroy and delete all local cloud VMs
+fluff away - destroy and delete all local cloud VMs
-fluff snap - take a snapshot of all local cloud VMs
+fluff shot - take a "snapshot" of all local cloud VMs
+fluff list - list all the local cloud VMs with name and IP
+fluff copy - copy all local cloud VMs and config to target
 fluff help - display help
 ```